Harald-U/workshop-openshift-on-ibm-cloud/6-github.md

 ### Step 1

-Create a new project 'deployment-from-github'.
+Make sure you are using your own project:

 ```
-$ oc new-project deployment-from-github
+$ oc project <yourfirstname-yourlastname>
 ```

 ### Step 2